If your struggling with Addictions Article issues, please take our survey to see the severity

 Making excuses – People with food addiction convince themselves with excuses when faced with their urges.
 Your brain mechanism is complicated that you will reason out to satisfy your food cravings.
 With this, you will feel in control of your “self” and eating habits.

-Psychotherapy is an effective psychological treatment for addiction.
+Psychotherapy is an effective psychological treatment for food craving addiction.
 See your therapist for assessment as early as you can.
 Do not wait for your condition to worsen.
+Seek help now.